-- When a parental request is received to accept a student from outside an attendance area, the receiving and sending principals make a collaborate decision.
+1. When a parental request is received to accept a student from outside an attendance area, the receiving and sending principals make a collaborate decision.
 Should there not be agreement between the two principals, the matter shall be referred to their superintendents.

-A transfer may occur when: - The receiving school has space in the classroom/grade required; - The receiving school is able to provide the program and services required; - The parent provides any necessary transportation to and from school. - 2.
-When a parental request is received to accept a student from outside the division, the receiving principal makes the decision based on the following criteria: - The receiving school has space in the classroom/grade required; - The receiving school is able to provide the program and services required; - The parent provides any necessary transportation to and from school.
+A transfer may occur when:

+- The receiving school has space in the classroom/grade required; - The receiving school is able to provide the program and services required; - 2.
+Transportation may be provided by the division if the designated pick-up and drop-off location is in the receiving school's attendance area and significant bus route alteration would not be required.
+In all other circumstances, the parent provides any necessary transportation to and from school. - 3.
+When a parental request is received to accept a student from outside the division, the receiving principal makes the decision based on the following criteria: - The receiving school has space in the classroom/grade required; - The receiving school is able to provide the program and services required; - The parent provides any necessary transportation to and from school; - The admission of the student is compliant with Administrative Procedures 347, 715 and other applicable administrative procedures.